 Steve Hogg Approved Fitter

-While Mark now cycles primarily for pleasure and to maintain fitness, he continues to be active in the local cycling community and considers his primary goal to be that of helping others enjoy the sport.
+While I now cycle primarily for pleasure and to maintain my fitness, I continue to be active in the local cycling community and consider my primary goal to be that of helping others enjoy the sport.
 Working from my studio in Mallorytown Landing On.
-I am committed to pursuing excellence in bicycle fitting, repair and services and is always looking forward to working with the great people he meets along this cycling adventure.
+I am committed to pursuing excellence in bicycle fitting, repair and consultation.
+I am always looking forward to working with the great people I meet along this cycling adventure.

 CONTACT DETAILS, PRICING & NECESSARY INFO

 FITTING OPTIONS, PRICING & DETAILS

-Complete Fitting is designed for anyone who wants to improve their performance, have confidence in their position, has issues from injury or discomfort with their new or existing bike position and would like to know more about their functional imbalances.
-The session will typically last 4 -5 hours, including rider interview, off bike assessment, on bike assessment, changes to position, measurements of pre and post bike fitting positional parameters, cleat and shoe positioning, foot correction, and post fitting discussion.
-The fee for a Complete Fitting is $450.00.
-A post fit follow up session, if necessary, is included in the price of the original fit and can happen up to 8 weeks after the original fit date.
-Normally, a check up is a good idea to see how you have settled in to your new position.
+Comprehensive Fitting is designed for anyone who wants to improve their performance, have confidence in their position, has issues from injury or discomfort with their new or existing bike position and would like to know more about their functional imbalances.
+The session will typically last 5 hours, including rider interview, off bike functional assessment, on bike assessment, positional changes, measurements of pre and post bike fitting position, cleat positioning, foot correction, post fitting discussion.
+The fee for my Comprehensive Fitting is $495.00.
+A follow up session, when required, is included in the price of the original fit and can happen up to 8 weeks after the original fit date.
+Normally, a checkup is a good idea to see how you have settled in to your new position.
 Equipment or supplies provided will incur charges as applicable (i.e.: stems, footbeds, bars, shims, wedges, cleat screws, etc.).
 If you have components that you think may be useful, please bring them with you.
 Additional costs may be incurred when extra mechanical work is required (e.g.; retaping bars, cutting seat posts, drilling shoes, etc.)

 Additional shoes will incur a charge of $80.00/ pair to replicate cleat position and check foot correction.

-Hourly fit work can be done at $90.00/hr.
-This may apply to riders who have been fit in the past but have developed new issues or have made gains functionally and require some positional tweaks to accommodate these physical changes or are in for their yearly checkup.
+Hourly fit work can also be booked and priced accordingly.
+This service may apply to riders who have been fit by me in the past but have developed new issues or have made gains functionally and require some positional tweaks to accommodate these physical changes or are in for their yearly checkup.

-Due at the time the fitting session is completed.
-Cash, Cheque or an ETF are acceptable forms of payment.
+Cash, Cheque or E – Transfer are acceptable forms of payment.